Federal authorities arrest a man in Texas and another in California

 Complaint: Social media posts revealed terror ties

-Jayab entered the United States as an Iraqi refugee in October 2012, the Justice Department said.
+Jayab entered the United States as a refugee, emigrating from Syria, in October 2012, the Justice Department said.

 According to a criminal complaint filed in federal court, Jayab exchanged messages on social media in 2012 and 2013, saying he planned to go to Syria to fight.

 In November 2013, the complaint alleges, he flew from Chicago to Turkey, then traveled to Syria.
 Between November 2013 and January 2014, he “allegedly reported on social media that he was in Syria fighting with various terror organizations, including Ansar al-Islam,” officials said.

 Asked about his travel in an interview with U.S. Citizenship and Immigration Services, Jayab allegedly said he had traveled to Turkey to visit his grandmother and denied he had been a member of any rebel group or militia.

 In a written statement, U.S. Attorney Benjamin Wagner said there were no signs that Jayab was involved in any U.S. terror plots.

 “While he represented a potential safety threat, there is no indication that he planned any acts of terrorism in this country,” Wagner said.